 Phone counselling is not available for Medicare clients, as Medicare cover applies only to face to face contact.
 However, for those with Private Health Fund cover (most Funds), rebates apply.

-Payment may be made using credit card, direct electronic transfer (EFT) or other options which may be discussed.
+Payment may be made using a bank card (creditor other), direct electronic transfer (EFT) or other options which may be discussed.